buarki/viztruct/cmd/ci-plugin/README.md

 ## How It Works

-- It collects the changed files between two commits;
+- It collects the changed files between two commits
-- Then, it perform an analisy at these changed files;
+- Then, it performs an analysis on these changed files
-- The output is a summary of the struct layout analyse;
+- The output is a summary of the struct layout analysis

-Ex: a simple usage:
+A simple usage example:

 ```sh
 docker run --rm -v $(pwd):/repo ci-plugin --repo .  --verbose
 ```

-Above example it consider current commit (HEAD) as the `target` commit and will use previous commit as the `origin`;
+The above example considers the current commit (HEAD) as the `target` commit and will use the previous commit as the `origin`.

-You can also manualy set the `to` and `from`:
+You can also manually set the `to` and `from`:
 ```sh
 docker run --rm -v $(pwd):/repo ci-plugin --repo .  --verbose --from=SOME_COMMIT_HERE --to=ANOTHER_COMMIT_HERE
 ```